-What makes our firm different?
+What makes your firm different?

 My loved one is already in a nursing home, is it too late to plan?